Python Package Set-up

 Use the CMS CookieCutter to build a Python package.

 For this workshop, we are going to create a Python package that performs analysis and creates visualizations for molecules.
-We will start from a Jupyter notebook which has some functions and analysis, which you should download on the setup.
+We will start from a Jupyter notebook that has some functions and analysis.
+(You should have downloaded the Jupyter notebook during setup.)

 Examples of Python package structure